ptitSeb/box64/docs/USAGE.md

  * 2 : Build Dynarec block bigger (don't stop when block overlaps, but only for blocks in elf memory)
  * 3 : Build Dynarec block bigger (don't stop when block overlaps, for all type of memory)

+#### BOX64_DYNAREC_FORWARD *
+Define Box64's Dynarec max allowed forward value when building Block.
+ * 0 : No forward value.
+When current block end, don't try to go further even if there are previous forward jumps
+ * XXX : Allow up to XXXX bytes of gap when building a Block after the block end to next forward jump (Default: 128)

 #### BOX64_DYNAREC_STRONGMEM *
 Enable/Disable simulation of Strong Memory model
 * 0 : Don't try anything special (Default.)